‘PDP unfollows rebel party leaders on Twitter’

 “The Twitter handle used to follow few of the rebel party leaders – like Ansari and Reshi – who were active on the social media and the handle would often retweet their tweets.
 However, after the revolt in the party, the handle not only stopped retweeting Ansari’s tweets, but also unfollowed him,” a party leader said.

-Speaking on the condition of anonymity, he told PTI that ‘unfollowing’ the rebel leaders on Twitter “was a beginning” and more steps were likely to be taken.
+Speaking on the condition of anonymity, he said that ‘unfollowing’ the rebel leaders on Twitter “was a beginning” and more steps were likely to be taken.

 “This is just the beginning.
 More steps are in the pipeline,” he said.